2.30 CONSTRUCTION PERIOD

 2. Authorization and Approval

-Change Orders classified as nonsubstantial will be prepared by the project engineer and approved by the District Construction Engineer.
+Contract modifications classified as nonsubstantial will be prepared by the project engineer and approved by the District Construction Engineer.
 These can be participating or nonparticipating.
-District Construction Engineers will review the participating or nonparticipating determination and make corrections if necessary.

 After approval, the District Construction Engineer will return two copies to the project engineer, retain one copy, and forward the original and 1 copy to the Office of Construction and Materials.

-Participating or nonparticipating are applicable to both substantial and nonsubstantial Change Orders and indicate FHWA's approval to participate (or not participate) in any particular cost item.
-On federal-aid projects, the project engineer will indicate whether an item is "participating" or "nonparticipating."
-District Construction Engineers will review the participating or nonparticipating determination and make corrections if necessary.
+Participating or nonparticipating are applicable to both substantial and nonsubstantial contract modifications and indicate FHWA's approval to participate (or not participate) in any particular cost item.
+On federal-aid projects, the designation is accomplished by adding the contract modifications to the appropriate funding category.

 Most items, on federally funded projects, are eligible for federal participation.
 REMEMBER: Always ask and obtain approval before proceeding.
 Examples of items which may not be participating are: